Deanna Wong

-Ma.
-Deanna Izabella Alvizo Wong (born July 18, 1998) is a Filipino professional volleyball athlete.
+Maria Deanna Izabella Alvizo Wong (born July 18, 1998) is a Filipino professional volleyball athlete.
 Wong was a member of the Ateneo de Manila University Lady Blue Eagles, the school's women's varsity volleyball team from 2016 to 2020.
 During Season 80 of the University Athletic Association of the Philippines (UAAP) in 2018, she won the Best Setter Award.

 While being a part of the team, Ateneo was the UAAP runner-up in 2016 and 2017, won bronze in 2018, and became the champions in 2019.
 The team, in partnership with Motolite, also reached the finals in the Premier Volleyball League Season 2 Open Conference in 2018.

 In June 2020, she was signed by the Choco Mucho Flying Titans.

 Personal life

 She studied at the Saint Theresa's College of Cebu in elementary and attended the University of San Jose–Recoletos for high school.
 In college, she took up AB Interdisciplinary Studies at the Ateneo de Manila University.

+Wong was previously in a relationship with former Adamson Lady Falcons and Creamline Cool Smashers player Jema Galanza.
+She is currently in a relationship with former NU Lady Bulldogs and Akari Chargers Opposite Spiker Ivy Lacsina.